-For Biden, the economy was a vulnerability before age became key concern
+Before age concerns forced exit, Biden was weakened by angst over economy

-Before a poor debate performance focused attention on Biden’s age, his economic record dragged down his approval.
+Inflation dragged down US president’s approval rates long before poor debate performance focused attention on fitness.

-Even before United States President Joe Biden bowed to pressure to withdraw from November’s election amid concerns about his age and fitness, he was losing the support of Americans over his handling of the economy.
+Even before pressure mounted on United States President Joe Biden to withdraw from November’s election due to concerns about his age and fitness, he was losing the support of Americans over his handling of the economy.

+Despite presiding over solid economic growth and low unemployment, Biden, who bowed out of the race on Sunday after weeks of turmoil around his candidacy, struggled to convince voters that they were better off on his watch.

 Keep readinglist of 4 items